-Does your company have a customer who is not paying your invoices?
+Do you have a British customer who is not paying your company invoices?
 Our debt recovery lawyers have the means to make your debtor pay as yet.
 From the moment you hand your debt recovery matter over to us, we will do our utmost to collect your money.
 We, a debt recovery law firm, have more than sixty years of knowledge and experience at our disposal to assist you with your commercial debt recovery.

 Suggestions when your customer is not paying:

-- Immediately contact the debtor and ask why there has been no payment;
+- Immediately contact the debtor and ask why no payment has been made

-- Is there no response?
-Then send a demand letter;
+- Still no response?
+Then send a demand letter

 - It is customary to send a final demand letter prior to handing your claim to us for recovery.
 This should contain the following information: